laravel/docs/scout.md

 The `shouldBeSearchable` method is only applied when manipulating models through the `save` and `create` methods, queries, or relationships.
 Directly making models or collections searchable using the `searchable` method will override the result of the `shouldBeSearchable` method.

+> **Warning**
-> {note} The `shouldBeSearchable` method is not applicable when using Scout's "database" engine, as all searchable data is always stored in the database.
+> The `shouldBeSearchable` method is not applicable when using Scout's "database" engine, as all searchable data is always stored in the database.
 To achieve similar behavior when using the database engine, you should use [where clauses](#where-clauses) instead.

 <a name="searching"></a>
 ## Searching